 Enriches the information from the encyclopedia with its exhaustive lists of names, dates and facts about the people who shaped the ancient world.
 Volume 1 : Chronologies of the Ancient World - Names, Dates and Dynasties; Volume 2 : Dictionary of Greek and Latin Authors and Texts; Volume 3 : Historical Atlas of the Ancient World; Volume 4 : The Reception of Myth and Mythology.

 A reference work for the ancient world.
 Fifteen volumes (Antiquity, 1-15) of Der Neue Pauly are devoted to Greco-Roman antiquity and cover more than two thousand years of history, ranging from the second millennium BC to early medieval Europe.
 Five volumes (Classical Tradition, I-V) are uniquely concerned with the long and influential aftermath of antiquity and the process of continuous reinterpretation and revaluation of the ancient heritage, including the history of classical scholarship.

 The Perseus Project is an evolving digital library of resources covering the history, literature and culture of the Greco-Roman world.

-Online genealogical research database providing information on more than 1 billion names and 3000 databases.
-The database includes selected census records (notably the U.S. Federal Census records between 1790 and 1930), birth, marriage and death, military, probate, and immigration and naturalization records as well as some genealogical newspapers and periodicals.
-Also included are guides to starting genealogical research and how to gather and organize genealogical information to compile a family history.
+Genealogical research database providing information on more than 1 billion names and 3000 databases.
+Includes selected census records, birth, marriage and death, military, probate, and immigration and naturalization records as well as some genealogical newspapers and periodicals.
+Also included are guides to starting genealogical research and compiling a family history.